scott-renny/backup-lab/README.md

 # 💾 Backup Lab

+## Linux Backup Automation with rsync

 > [!IMPORTANT]
-> ## 📦 Legacy Portfolio Project
+> ### 📦 Legacy Portfolio Project
 >
-> This repository is part of my **Legacy Project Archive** and represents an earlier stage in my infrastructure engineering journey.
+> This repository documents one of the first major infrastructure engineering projects I completed while developing my home lab.
 >
-> It has been intentionally preserved to document my technical growth and should be viewed as a historical milestone rather than my current engineering standard.
+> Rather than deleting or replacing it, I have intentionally preserved it as part of my **Legacy Project Archive** to document my growth as an infrastructure and cybersecurity engineer.
 >
-> The knowledge and experience gained from this project directly influenced the design, documentation, and engineering practices used throughout my current portfolio.
+> The engineering concepts, troubleshooting experience, and documentation practices developed during this project directly influenced the design and organization of my current engineering portfolio.
 >
 > My current engineering efforts are focused on:
 >